pbs-assess/TTTworkshop/README.md

 from a similar understanding, to share understanding in building stock assessment documents, and to generate efficiencies by easily sharing computer code.

-### To incorporate into schedule

-Building of R packages - this is fairly easy now.

-Dan R. to discuss experiences using GitLab enterprise.

 ## Workshop dinner

 We will have a group dinner for those interested -Thursday 6:30pm at the [Firehouse Grill](http://www.firehousegrillnanaimo.com/).

 ## Prerequisites

 Very proficient in R: know how to write functions, construct and tailor figures.

-Knowledge of LaTeX desirable but not essential, since Rmarkdown and pandoc may also be introduced.
+Knowledge of LaTeX desirable but not essential, since Rmarkdown and pandoc will also be introduced.

 Some TMB knowledge may be desirable - if you have a TMB model that you use then please share it (we do not have any operational models yet in Pacific Region).

 ## Computer programs to be installed

 To be determined.
-May need admin privileges.
+We will send out an email the week of 12th November.
+You will very likely need admin privileges.

 ## Products